-The bill seeks to streamline the toll rate setting process for the Washington State Transportation Commission by exempting it from the administrative procedure act (RCW 34.05).
+The bill aims to streamline the toll rate setting process for the Washington State Transportation Commission by exempting it from the administrative procedure act (RCW 34.05).
 It introduces a new section that establishes a more efficient process for setting and adjusting toll rates, which includes public notice and outreach requirements.
-The Transportation Commission must notify the public at least 30 days before any proposed toll rates take effect and conduct public meetings with remote participation options.
-In emergencies, the Commission can adopt toll changes without the usual notice and outreach, although it is still required to inform the public as much as possible.
+The Transportation Commission is mandated to notify the public at least 30 days before any proposed toll rates take effect and to conduct public meetings that allow for remote participation.
+In emergency situations, the Commission can implement toll changes without the usual notice and outreach, although it is still required to inform the public as much as possible.

 Additionally, the bill amends existing statutes to align with the new toll setting process, emphasizing transparency and public involvement while allowing for quick adjustments to tolls in response to legal or financial obligations.
-It outlines methods for toll collection, including electronic payments and cash options, while ensuring customer anonymity.
-The bill also establishes that failure to pay a photo toll by the due date constitutes a violation, potentially resulting in a civil penalty.
-Notably, it modifies existing legal language by removing the requirement for the Transportation Commission to adopt rules in accordance with a specific chapter of the RCW, instead directing them to follow the new process outlined in the act.
-The legislation is set to take effect on January 1, 2026.
+It outlines methods for collecting tolls, including electronic payments, photo toll payments, and cash payments, while ensuring that administrative fees for toll collection do not exceed collection costs.
+The bill also establishes that failure to pay a photo toll by the due date is a violation, allowing for civil penalties.
+It specifies that the act will take effect on January 1, 2026, and has been approved by both the Senate and House, as well as the Governor.

 Statutes affected: